Roy Hargrove, Grammy-Winning Jazz Trumpeter, Dies At 49

 Roy Hargrove, an incisive trumpeter who embodied the brightest promise of his jazz generation, both as a young steward of the bebop tradition and a savvy bridge to hip-hop and R&B, died on Friday night in New York City.
 He was 49.

 The cause was cardiac arrest, according to his longtime manager, Larry Clothier.
-Hargrove had been admitted to the hospital for reasons related to kidney function; he was on dialysis for many years.
+Hargrove had been admitted to the hospital for reasons related to kidney function; he had been on dialysis for many years.

 Hargrove was a two-time Grammy winner, in two illustrative categories: Best Jazz Instrumental Album in 2003 for Directions in Music, featuring a post-bop supergroup with pianist Herbie Hancock and saxophonist Michael Brecker; and Best Latin Jazz Performance in 1998 for Habana, a groundbreaking Afro-Cuban project recorded in Havana.